whitfin/aws-ecr-proxy/README.md

 Amazon ECR.
 Responses are cached locally to optimize throughput, and credentials can be handled by either key/secret pairs or AWS instance roles.

-This project was originally based on the existing [aws-ecr-http-proxy](https://github.com/Lotto24/aws-ecr-http-proxy), project.
+This project was originally based on the existing [aws-ecr-http-proxy](https://github.com/Lotto24/aws-ecr-http-proxy) repository.
 As that project has not had any major changes in a few years and appears to no longer be maintained (at least for now), this repository was separated out as some of the planned changes will be incompatible moving forward.
+The original forked code will live on the `legacy` branch as a point of reference, and the `main` branch will carry the new line of changes.
 Obviously major credit goes to the original author(s)!

 ## Configuration: